Phase three – 1981-1986: Free at last. Jaguar’s independence becomes a reality as Sir William takes a more active role.

 Once Jaguar became independent, he became a regular visitor to Browns Lane, casting a still-astute eye over styling studies for forthcoming models.
 Lyons contributed to the detail styling of both XJ40 and the stillborn XJ41 (F-Type).
 By now elderly and quite frail, but in business and stylistic terms, Lyons remained as sharp as a tack.

-Meanwhile, Egan never lost an opportunity to tell the press that nothing short of full independence would do, later asserting that without it, Jaguar ‘would have sunk without trace’.
+Meanwhile, Egan never lost an opportunity to tell the press that nothing short of full independence would do, later telling chroniclers, without it, Jaguar ‘would have sunk without trace’.
 Fortunately, his ambitions neatly dovetailed with a Conservative government ideologically committed to removing the massive drain the nationalised BL had become upon public finances.
-Prior to this they had been thwarted by the formidable arguments of BL’s Sir Michael Edwardes, but with Ray Horrocks now in place, and Jaguar’s miraculous turn-around grabbing the headlines, the Coventry cat’s future rapidly became the subject of feverish speculation.
+Prior to this they had been thwarted by the formidable arguments of BL’s Sir Michael Edwardes, but with Ray Horrocks now in his place, and Jaguar’s miraculous turn-around grabbing the headlines, the Coventry cat’s future rapidly became the subject of feverish speculation.

 Egan worried that Horrocks would grab Jaguar’s hard-earned profits to prop-up his ailing volume car division, as BL had done in the past.
 This was in fact what opposition MPs argued should take place – debates in both houses of parliament illustrating bitter divisions over the planned floatation.
 Horrocks tried a different tack, convincing the Department of Trade and Industry that BL should be allowed to retain a 25% stake in Jaguar.
-But following a fractious cabinet debate over the affair, Secretary of State Norman Tebbit was overruled by Mrs. Thatcher who recognised the political kudos in Jaguar’s complete severance.
+But following a fractious cabinet debate over the matter, Secretary of State Norman Tebbit was overruled by Mrs. Thatcher who recognised the political kudos in Jaguar’s complete severance.